San Antonio Birth Injury Lawyers

 Birth injuries suffered by mothers can include:

-• Perineal tears/lacerations: Tearing or laceration of tissues between the vagina and rectum during childbirth due to excessive stretching or pressure from the baby’s head during delivery.
+- Perineal tears and lacerations: Tearing or laceration of tissues between the vagina and rectum during childbirth due to excessive stretching or pressure from the baby’s head during delivery.

-• Sepsis: Severe infection leading to organ failure; often caused by an untreated infection that starts with a minor wound sustained during labor and birth process; requires intensive monitoring and treatment by medical professionals to prevent worst-case scenarios from occurring.
+- Sepsis: Severe infection leading to organ failure, often caused by an untreated infection that starts with a minor wound sustained during the labor and birth process and requires intensive monitoring and treatment by medical professionals to prevent worst-case scenarios from occurring.

 Signs of a Birth Injury